FENCE: Flexible Electric Noise reduCtion Endo-shield for the Suppression of Electromagnetic Interference in Low-Field MRI: Method

-\paragraph{Noise Factor:} A noise factor was measured using the \textit{Noise} protocol in MaRGE, which samples the ADC signal over a specified bandwidth.
+A noise factor was measured using the \textit{Noise} protocol in MaRGE, which samples the ADC signal over a specified bandwidth.
 For these measurements, an acquisition bandwidth of 50 kHz was used.
 Additionally, a baseline noise spectrum, where the TXRX switch was terminated with 50 $ \Omega$, was obtained.
+As all cables as well as all electronics enclosures were shielded, it is not expected that EMI sources within the scanner environment would significantly couple to the receive chain during the baseline noise measurements.
 The root mean square of the real part of the noise signal \textit{Noise Level} was used to compare the different noise levels.
 The \textit{Noise Factor} could then simply be calculated from the ratio of the measured \textit{Noise Level} and \textit{Baseline Noise}.

-\paragraph{Images:} The images were directly reconstructed using an inverse fast Fourier transform.
-No corrections for gradient or $B_0$ inhomogeneities were applied.
-The images were not filtered or corrected for RF coil bandwidth related shading.